SimonCropp/Argon/docs/Linq/ToObjectType.md

 # Convert JSON to a Type

-This sample converts LINQ to JSON objects to .NET types using `Argon.Linq.JToken.ToObject(System.Type)`.
+This sample converts LINQ to JSON objects to .NET types using `Argon.JToken.ToObject(System.Type)`.

 <!-- snippet: ToObjectType -->
 <a id='snippet-toobjecttype'></a>